-This choice, which would be a sign of Orange's goodwill, could prove that the closing of the market does not stem from a mischievous purpose -which could be regarded as a dominant position abuse-but a hazard of the sequencing of current deployments and the commercialization of useful offers.
+This choice, which would be a sign of Orange's goodwill, would prove that the closing of the market does not stem from a mischievous purpose which could be regarded as a dominant position abuse, but an inadvertent by-product of the sequencing of current deployments and the commercialisation of useful offers.
 This choice would also be a powerful incentive for other operators of PINs as well as for other shared optic local loop operators.

 It should therefore play a strong role to enhance the whole market and make it healthier.
-Finally, for Orange to propose such offers in a consistent way between all geographical area where Orange operates the optic local loop, would help diversify the basis of users of these local loops.
+Finally, for Orange to propose such offers in a consistent way between all geographical areas where Orange operates the optic local loop, would help diversify the base of users of these local loops.
 Many markets are currently miscovered, meaning that the area is covered by fibre network, but the latter is used by very few people.
 Thus, developing active offers would be a choice able to enhance the rate of use of these networks.

 It appears to us that this choice, quite easy for Orange, is favourable for all involved parties.
-For our Community Networks, as for every other operators concerned, this would avoid litigation and delay in the use of fibre optic.
+For our community networks, as for every other operator concerned, this would avoid litigation and delay in the use of fibre optic.

 For Orange, this is a way to show its good will and increase the use of the optic local loop.
 For the telecom regulator, this is a way to clean markets that are being blocked by lack of competition.

-Remaining at your disposal to discuss it if needed, For the Federation FDN, the French federation of Community Networks, Oriane Piquer-Louis, president of the Fédération Benjamin Bayart, president of the Fédération
+Remaining at your disposal to discuss this if needed,

+For the Fédération FDN, the French federation of community networks, Oriane Piquer-Louis, president of the Fédération, Benjamin Bayart, president of the Fédération PART 6 CHAPTER 24 207